-- Forward Your Email: If you really don’t want to spring $80-$100 for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
+- Forward Your Email: If you really don’t want to pay a little money for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
 It’s not a very professional option and it may be that Hotmail will get blocked too, but at least you’ll be able to stay connected.

 Final Thoughts on Using Gmail in China